 Paula Pedene, with writer Doug Williams, penned her provocative story as a whistleblower working for the Phoenix VA hospital.
-The pitch for Veteran’s Day won over Book Pipeline judges immediately, as it’s a stark admission of corruption and self-serving greed in one of America’s most critical institutions.
+The pitch for A Sacred Duty won over Book Pipeline judges immediately, as it’s a stark admission of corruption and self-serving greed in one of America’s most critical institutions.

-Paula, while there’s no fair way to summarize Veteran’s Day in a soundbite, give us the overview.
+Paula, while there’s no fair way to summarize A Sacred Duty in a soundbite, give us the overview.
 What prompted you to call out the deception of certain execs in the Phoenix VA system?

 PP: I just couldn’t stand by and let them continue to hurt our veterans and our staff.
 As a long-time Phoenix VA employee, I had worked hard to help build it into a “top performing hospital.”
 Now when we could have been healing from the prior missteps of the former director, we were being thrown into another mess.
 I cared so much about the staff and patients, we just had to “right the ship.”